MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/configure-proxy-settings-23h2.md

 ### Step 1: Configure proxy settings for the Azure Stack HCI operating system

-You must configure the proxy for Azure Stack HCI operating system before you register the server with Azure Arc.
+You must configure the proxy for Azure Stack HCI operating system before you [Register the servers with Azure Arc](../deploy/deployment-arc-register-server-permissions.md).

 Install the `WinInetProxy` module to run the commands in this section.
 For information about the module and how to install it, see [WinInetProxy 0.1.0 in the PowerShell Gallery](https://www.powershellgallery.com/packages/WinInetProxy/0.1.0).
 For information about the `WinInetProxy` PowerShell script, see [WinInetProxy.psm1 in the PowerShell Gallery](https://www.powershellgallery.com/packages/WinInetProxy/0.1.0/Content/WinInetProxy.psm1).

 > [!NOTE]
-> If you can't install the `WinInetProxy` module to a cluster node because of no internet access, we recommend downloading the module to your management computer, and then manually transferring it to the cluster node where you want to run the module.
+> If you can't install the `WinInetProxy` module to a cluster node because of no internet access, we recommend that you download the module to your management computer, and then manually transfer it to the cluster node where you want to run the module.
 >
 > You can also use the [Start-BitsTransfer](/powershell/module/bitstransfer/start-bitstransfer) PowerShell cmdlet to transfer one or more files between your management computer and a server.